CasTruyers/PXL_LED_ResearchSystem/README.md

 This is a repository for the software development of an ESP32-based LED system designed for research on light spectrum influences on plant growth.
 The project utilizes the ESP-IDF framework, a widely-used and powerful development platform for programming ESP32 microcontrollers in C/C++.

+## Weekly Reports

+The weekly report of the projects developments can be found [here](./docs/weeklyReport.md)

 ## Features

 - Utilizes ESP-IDF framework for programming the ESP32 microcontroller.